stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Azif   which weren't known in Atlantis!
 We've both meddled in dangerous things, but you needn't think you know all my resources.
 How about the Nemesis of Flame?
-I talked in Yemen with an old man who had come back alive from the Crimson Desert--he had seen Irem, the City of Pillars, and had worshipped at the underground shrines of Nug and Yeb--I&auml;!
+I talked in Yemen with an old man who had come back alive from the Crimson Desert--he had seen Irem, the City of Pillars, and had worshipped at the underground shrines of Nug and Yeb--Iä!
 Shub-Niggurath! "

   Through Clarendon's shrieking falsetto cut the deep chuckle of the clinic-man.